Casa de campo en Azpitia diseñada por Rafael Freyre

 The foundation of the house is composed of platforms -made from local stone- covered with xerophyte plants hiding the internal program of the Sauna.

 Above the stone layer is located the terraces: an extension of the social area -kitchen, dining room and living room- covered with a wood roof that protects form sun radiation.
 The roof is a kind of textile grid that allows light entrance.
 The grid is composed from a wood pattern developed according to the sun path, avoiding direct radiation.
-The roof, as an elementary architectural, creates a transitional space -shadow, semi-shade and open areas- projecting the interior life towards the outdoor space.
+The roof, as an architectural elementary, creates a transitional space -shadow, semi-shade and open areas- projecting the interior life towards the outdoor space.
 All the first level of the house, comprising the social areas, is an open space surrounded by gardens and views.
 The second level contains the private areas: the main and secondary room, both framing special views of the valley.

 LOCATION VALLE DE MALA – LIMA